ViralTexts/gtr-clusters/clusters/18360226-sn83035366-FragmentFoundInASkeletonCase.md

 <table style="width: 100%;"><tr><td style="width: 50%">

-hero.
-Beneath this molaering canopy Once shone
+ath this molaering canopy Once shone
 the bright and busy eye.
 But start not
 at the dismal void !
 If social love that
 eye employed, If with no lawless fire it